How many people have hemophilia A in the US?

 Living with Hemophilia A

-There's a lot to know about living with a bleeding disorder like hemophilia A. Visit NHF’s Steps for Living to explore resources, tools, tips and videos on living with hemophilia A through all life stages.
+There's a lot to know about living with a bleeding disorder like hemophilia A. Visit NBDF’s Steps for Living to explore resources, tools, tips and videos on living with hemophilia A through all life stages.
 Organized by life stages, Steps for Living provides information on recognizing the signs of bleeds in children, help on navigating school issues, how to exercise safely, helping teens manage their bleeding disorder, information on workplace accommodations, and much more.
 There are downloadable checklists, toolkits, videos, and more.